mankyKitty/typed-lfe/doc/lys_lfe_dialyzer.md

 #B or (binary)	| An empty binary
 ```

-Below is a table of some Erlang types, and their LFE
+Below is a table of the built-in Erlang types, and their LFE
 counterparts.
 Note that somethings become reserved words inside of a
 type definition because of the availability of specific types, such as
 process ids, ports, or references.

 | Erlang Term | LFE Term | Description |
 |-------------|----------|-------------|